-Jonathan Paquette currently studies Modern British political and intellectual history at the University of St Andrews.
+Jonathan Paquette currently works as Visiting Faculty in the fields of Modern British political and intellectual history at Providence College, Rhode Island.
 Deeply fascinated with intellectual history, he examines genealogies of thought and their effects on public and private doctrines.
-He is currently writing a dissertation on Scottish Unionism and Toryism from 1885 until 1965 under the supervision of Professor Colin Kidd.
+As a PhD student at the University of St Andrews, he completed his dissertation on Scottish Unionism and Toryism from 1885 until 1965 under the supervision of Professor Colin Kidd.

 The works of Jonathan Paquette are focused on the evolving discourse among Tory intellectuals regarding Scotland's relationship within the wider United Kingdom and this discourse's political ramifications.
 He combines this research focus with a passion for British mythography and Antiquarianism.
 Publishing his works in varied journals, he is a devoted student, energetic teacher, emergent historian and old New Englander.